Working to Recovery

 - CLICK HERE

 Online (from this page)

 Contact Ron or Karen on Tel: 01851 810789 or email: email@example.com

 ABOUT THE WEEK

-This one week course has been developed from our learning in the various recovery houses we have been privileged to be involved with over the last 8 years.
-This Preparing for Recovery from Psychosis: A Family Approach
+This one week course has been developed from our learning in the various recovery houses we have been privileged to be involved with over the last 20 years.

 The course is both experiential and taught.
-It will begin on Sunday lunch over a light dinner to get to know each other and start formally on Monday the 17th September at 09:30am and finishing Friday 21st September after Breakfast.
+It will start on Sunday 23rd February at 4pm, followed by dinner at 6pm.
+A chance to get to know each other and start formerly on Monday 24th February at 9.30am.
+Finishing Friday 28th February at 12.30pm.

 DAY ONE - What is Recovery?